Dr Rachel Brown

-I am Research Associate based at the DECIPHer centre at Cardiff University, contributing to the programme of research into substance misuse in youth settings and complex intervention development.
-I am leading research on media literacy interventions in schools to counter alcohol advertising impacts and on the effectiveness of alcohol and pregnancy guidance.
-I am also working on a process evaluation investigating the impact of e-cigarette regulation in secondary school populations, and contributing to a current evidence review on intimate partner violence.
+I am Research Associate based at the DECIPHer centre at Cardiff University, contributing to the programmes of research into mental, health substance misuse in youth settings and complex intervention development.
+I am currently lead investigator on the 'Theory of Change Development and Evaluability Assessment for the Whole School Approach to Mental Health', funded by Welsh Government.
+I also the lead the module 'Health Improvement' on the Masters in Public Health.

 Senior Research Officer, Welsh Government.
 Dec 2015 – Nov 2016 (secondment)